 SOS alerts.
 In case of emergency – for instance, if a patient is having a heart attack – the ability to call for help is difficult to overestimate.
 Life360 takes care of their users by implementing a Help Alert button.
 When this button is pressed, the user’s location is instantly sent to all emergency contacts.
 In addition, the app provides a vehicle crash detection feature.
 Life360 uses a phone’s sensors to detect collisions, after which an assigned manager calls the driver or a passenger.
 If there’s no response, an ambulance is sent to the location.

 The road from the app idea to fully developed data secure medical solution is bumpy.
-We’re happy when customers we’ve developed healthcare software for come back to us for future versions — like eCuris did.
-They recently asked Yalantis to build the second version of the eCuris platform.
-We’ll help you avoid the pitfalls of medical app development just like we’ve done for eCuris.
+We’re happy when customers we’ve developed healthcare software for come back to us for future versions — like Healthfully did.
+They recently asked Yalantis to build the second version of the Healthfully platform.
+We’ll help you avoid the pitfalls of medical app development just like we’ve done for Healthfully.